Dear Single Girl, Your Broken Heart Doesn’t Have to Define You

 Dear Ed (My Eating Disorder)

-Dear Ed, let’s rewind a few years, shall we?
+Let’s rewind a few years, shall we?
 I know you can remember it.
-I was 16 years old—a junior in high school trying to figure out her college plans, wanting to grow in her writing craft, and internally panicking about what was ahead.
+I was a sophomore in high school trying to figure out her college plans, wanting to grow in her writing craft, and internally panicking about what was ahead.
+I was very involved in church—participating in youth group, Awana, Sunday school, and music ministry.
+I was taking classes at a local homeschool group alongside other homeschoolers.
 And even though I wasn’t exactly sure how I would get there, I knew that I wanted to be a published author.
 It had really been my only dream since I was a little girl.
 But you were willing to do anything and everything to make sure that that dream didn’t become a reality.

 Dear Single Girl, Get Outside Your Comfort Zone

-Single Girl, I don’t judge you for any excuse that you’ve made in a desperate attempt to stay inside your comfort zone.
-But I want you to know that it’s really challenging to meet guys (and do other important things--life's not all about guys) if you stay inside your comfort zone.
-Please don’t miss the opportunities in front of you simply because they might make you feel a bit un-comfy.
+I don’t judge you for any excuse that you’ve made in a desperate attempt to stay inside your comfort zone, but I want you to know that it’s really challenging to meet guys (and do other important things—life's not all about guys) if you stay inside your comfort zone.
+Don’t miss the opportunities in front of you simply because they might make you feel a bit uncomfy.

 Create a website or blog at WordPress.com